CMeeg/next-azure/README.md

 * Set the Azure DevOps Project where your Pipeline will be created
   * `az devops configure --defaults organization={organization_url} project={project_name}`
 * Run `./.azure/setup/init.ps1 -ResourcePrefix {resource_prefix} -Location {location}`
-  * `{resource_prefix}` is a string that will be used as a prefix for the Resource Groups and other resources created by the Pipeline - it can be any value you like, but it's usually a good idea to keep it short
+  * `{resource_prefix}` is a string that will be used as a prefix for the Resource Groups and other resources created by the Pipeline - it can be any value you like, but it's usually a good idea to keep it short due to [resource name length limits](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/resource-name-rules)
   * `{location}` is the Azure Location (Region) Name where the Resource Groups should be created
     * Run `az account list-locations --output table` to get a list of locations - it is the `Name` property that must be provided as `{location}`

 > The name of the Resource Groups is based on a naming convention of `{resourcePrefix}-{environment}-{resourceSuffix}`.
-If you don't like this you can edit the PowerShell files to suit your needs.
+If you don't like this you can edit the PowerShell files to suit your needs - search for `Get-NextAzureResourceName`.
 The same naming convention is used in the Bicep files for resource names - see the [Usage section](#change-the-resource-naming-conventions) for a description of how to change those.

 > The Service Connections created by the script "Grant access to all pipelines", which is done for convenience, but you can choose not to do this and configure specific [pipeline permissions](https://docs.microsoft.com/en-us/azure/devops/pipelines/policies/permissions?view=azure-devops#set-service-connection-permissions) if you wish.

-#### Create Variable Groups in Azure DevOps

-Variable Groups are used to define variables that are used by the Pipeline.
-The `next-app-env-vars` Variable Group is used to hold "default" or "shared" values applicable to all target environments, and the `next-app-env-vars-preview` and `next-app-env-vars-prod` Variable Groups hold environment-specific Variables or can override Variables with the same name in the `next-app-env-vars` Variable Group.
+> Three Variable Groups are created by the script - the `{resourcePrefix}-env-vars` Variable Group is used to hold "default" or "shared" values applicable to all target environments, and the `{resourcePrefix}-env-vars-{environment}` Variable Groups hold environment-specific Variables or can override Variables with the same name in the "default" Variable Group.

-To create the Variable Groups:

-* Go to Pipelines > Library, and create the following Variable Groups and Variables:
-  * `next-app-env-vars`
-    * `WebAppSkuName` = {The name of the SKU you want your app service to use - `F1` (Free) is the minimum}
-    * `WebAppSkuCapacity` = {The number of app service instances you wish to scale out to by default e.g. `1`}
-  * `next-app-env-vars-preview`
-    * `AzureResourceGroup` = {Name of your `preview` environment Resource Group}
-    * `AzureServiceConnection` = {Name of your `preview` environment Service Connection}
-  * `next-app-env-vars-prod`
-    * `AzureResourceGroup` = {Name of your `production` Resource Group}
-    * `AzureServiceConnection` = {Name of your `production` Service Connection}

-> You may want to change the name of these Variable Groups, in which case you will also need to update the names in `.azure/azure-pipelines.yml` where they are referenced.

 #### Create the pipeline

 The Pipeline will provision your infrastructure in Azure, and build and deploy your application to that infrastructure.
+You will set this up manually because you need to be able to authorise the Pipeline to connect to your project's repository.

 To create the Pipeline:

 * Go to Pipelines > Pipelines, and create a Pipeline
 * Choose the relevant option for where your repo is located (e.g. GitHub), and authorise as requested
-* Once authorised, select your repository and authorise as requested here also
+* Once authorised, select your repository and authorise as requested here also if prompted
 * Select `Existing Azure Pipelines YAML file` to configure your pipeline
 * Select the branch and path to your `.azure/azure-pipelines.yml` file, and continue
 * Save the Pipeline (i.e. don't Run the Pipeline yet - you will need to use the dropdown next to the "Run" button)